The Bankrate promise

-If your debts have become unmanageable and you feel there is no other way out, you may be wondering if bankruptcy is your next logical step.
-While it’s true that nobody wants to leave their financial fate in the hands of the courts, there are times when bankruptcy may be the only solution.
+If your debts have grown beyond control and you feel there is no other way out, you may be wondering if bankruptcy is your only option.

 There are two main types of bankruptcies for consumers to consider, each of which can make sense depending on a consumer’s financial situation.